joerup/website/apps/planetaria.md

 codeslastupdated: 2-17-24
 ---
 # Explore the celestial worlds of the Solar System with Planetaria, an interactive 3D simulator experience.
-Now available for iPhone, iPad, and Apple Vision Pro.
+Now available for iPhone, iPad, and [very soon] Apple Vision Pro.

+---
+---
+---
+---
+# Welcome to Planetaria
+This brand new version of Planetaria is an interactive to-scale 3D simulator of the Solar System.
+You’ll see the planets and moons in their current orbits, along with beautiful 3D models of their surfaces.
+You can move around and explore many different celestial worlds.

 ---
 ![Planetaria](images/planetaria/preview1.png)